KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/18-waters-sea.md

 ## Summary: The Esoteric Meaning

-The **Waters** represent the formless ground from which all worlds, beings, and ideas arise and into which they dissolve.
+The **Waters** represent the primordial field from which worlds, beings, and ideas emerge into form and toward which relative structures may dissolve.
 They are both **Origin** and **Oblivion**, **Womb** and **Tomb**—the vast field of **Potential** awaiting coherent shaping.

 They teach that to live is to sail: to traverse the unbounded Psyche with a Vessel of selfhood strong enough to withstand its tides.